rcorcs/llvm-heat-printer/README.md

 LLVM Heat Printer supports profiling annotation.
 In order to see how to use profiling information, look at Section [Using Profiling].
+If no profiling is used, the basic block frequencies are estimated by means of heuristics.
 ## Heat CFG Printer

 The analysis pass '-dot-heat-cfg' generates the heat map of the CFG (control-flow graph) based on the basic block frequency.